DHTMLX/docs-suite/docs/tree_collection/api/treecollection_map_method.md

 @descr:

-To work with all childs of a particular control, pass one more parameter to **map()** - the ID of the control:
+To work with all children of a particular control, pass one more parameter to **map()** - the ID of the control:

 ~~~js
 toolbar.data.map((item)=>{